Skip to content

 3. Environment Overrides: Per-service environment variable customization

-4. Inter-service Communication: Use createHttpClient to call other services
+4. Inter-service Communication: Use createHttpClient with typed config URLs

 5. Shared Configuration: Common settings via envSchema